Venetia Scott: Fashion Director at British Vogue

 In 2017, Scott was appointed as Fashion Director of British Vogue under editor-in-chief Edward Enninful.
 She returned to freelance work in 2020 while remaining as contributing fashion director for British Vogue.

 Publications

-Scott is the author of Fragile Face Lay Flat.
-Cropping into photographs taken from a 12 year archive of fashion editorials and campaigns so that only the faces of the models remained.
-(Mast Books), published by Sion and Moore.
+Scott is the author of Fragile Face Lay Flat, which involves cropping into photographs taken from a 12-year archive of fashion editorials and campaigns so that only the faces of the models remain; it is published by Sion and Moore.

 Other publications containing sections for Venetia Scott include: